-The 2,400MW Baltic nuclear power plant, comprising two units of 1,200MW each, is being constructed in the north-east of the Kaliningrad Region, within the Neman municipal area of Russia.
+The 2,400MW Baltic nuclear power plant (NPP), comprising two units of 1,200MW each, is being constructed in the north-east of the Kaliningrad Region, within the Neman municipal area of Russia.
 State-owned utility RosEnergoAtom will operate the plant.

-The ground-breaking ceremony for the project was conducted on 25 February 2010.
-Construction licence for the first unit was issued by Rostechnadzor in November 2011 and first concrete for the foundation plate was poured in February 2012.
+The ground breaking ceremony for the project was conducted on 25 February 2010.
+The construction licence for the first unit was issued by Rostechnadzor in November 2011 and the first concrete for the foundation plate was poured in February 2012.

-Construction of the Baltic nuclear power plant Unit 2 started with the excavation of the foundation pit for the main buildings and structures on 21 June 2012.
-The first unit is planned to be put in operation in 2016, while the second unit is expected to be completed in 2018.
+Construction of the Baltic NPP Unit 2 started with the excavation of the foundation pit for the main buildings and structures on 21 June 2012.
+The first unit is planned to be put into operation in 2016, while the second unit is expected to be completed in 2018.

 Baltic is the first Russian project that proposed the participation of foreign investors (with a maximum stake of 49%).
-It will also be the first plant to use equipment manufactured by western companies such as the Alstom-Atomenergomash steam turbine, and also the first one to export most of its output.
+It will also be the first plant to use equipment manufactured by western companies, such as the Alstom-Atomenergomash steam turbine, and to export most of its output.

-The nuclear power plant will be located in Kaliningrad Region, bordering Lithuania and Poland.
-The location is in close proximity to Estonia, Latvia and Germany, one of the crucial trade partners of Russia.
+The NPP will be located in Kaliningrad Region, bordering Lithuania and Poland.
+The location is in close proximity to Estonia, Latvia and Germany, one of Russia’s crucial trade partners.

 On 25 September 2009, Russian President Vladimir Putin signed the decree for the construction of the Baltic NPP.
-The project is the outcome of a cooperation agreement between State Atomic Energy Corporation (Rosatom) and the government of the Kaliningrad region.
-It is also incorporated in the declaration of intent on the Baltic NPP investment project authorised by Rosatom and approved by the Duma of the Kaliningrad Oblast.
+The project is the outcome of a cooperation agreement between the State Atomic Energy Corporation Rosatom and the government of the Kaliningrad region.
+It is also incorporated into the declaration of intent on the Baltic NPP investment project authorised by Rosatom and approved by the Duma of the Kaliningrad Oblast.